- Project Title: Reconnaître les Acquis en Formation par le Travail / Work-based learning recognition

 - Project Coordinator: Association de Gestion des Fonds Européens, France

-The project “Work-Based Learning Recognition” (“Reconnaître les Acquis en Formation par le Travail“) – RAFT is working towards the formal assessment of skills acquired in a work-based training situation.
+The project “Work-Based Learning Recognition” (“Reconnaître les Acquis en Formation par le Travail“) – RAFT is working towards the formal assessment of knowledge and skills acquired in a work-based training situation.
 Eight partners from six European countries (France, Belgium, Austria, Italy, Latvia and Slovenia) are working together on the project.

-Various European studies have highlighted the multiple forms of work-based training organized in Europe and have developed recommendations in terms of key competences for trainers in Work-Based Training Companies – EFT.
+Various European studies have highlighted the multiple forms of work-based training organized in Europe and have developed recommendations in terms of key competences for trainers in Work-Based Training Providers – EFT.
 However, despite a proven informal recognition of Work-Based Learning (WBL), a persistent difficulty has been identified at the level of the recognition of learning outcomes.
-Indeed, although methodologies based on informal/non-formal learning have proved to be very relevant to enable low-skilled people to achieve efficient training pathways, the informal/non-formal character of these systems does not currently allow them to be certified.
+Indeed, although methodologies based on informal/non-formal learning have proved to be very relevant to enable formally low-qualified people to achieve efficient training pathways, the informal/non-formal character of these systems does not currently allow them to be certified.

 The project RAFT aims to take part in the development of evaluation systems that can support the formalization of work-based learning evaluation with a view to certifying such skills while preserving the general informal context of training.
 The project aims to: